helenoid/Raneto/polymicrobial-systems/content-examples/usage/category-meta.md

 Sort: 0
 ---

  You can add a file called meta (with no extension) in the category foler.
 This file must be specified in [YAML](http://www.yaml.org/spec/1.2/spec.html) and contains meta data about the category.
-The following meta items affect how Raneto works:
+The following meta items affect how Polymicrobial Systems works:

  * Title - This variable will override the title based on the folder name.
  * Sort - This variable will affect the sorting of the categories.